Thanksgiving Chemistry: The Science of a Healthy Feast

 Read more to find out how chemistry plays a role in making your Thanksgiving celebration delicious.

-Turkey chemistry: Does having an organic, antibiotic-free or all natural turkey matter?
+Does having an organic, antibiotic-free or all natural turkey matter?

 What does it mean when meat and poultry are labeled organic, antibiotic-free or all natural?
 Here’s some information about the “turkey chemistry” behind these terms:

-U.S. Department of Agriculture (USDA) organic certification regulations require that animals are raised in living conditions that suit their natural behaviors (like the ability to graze on grass pastures), fed 100 percent organic feed, allowed to forage and not administered antibiotics or hormones.
+Organic: U.S. Department of Agriculture (USDA) organic certification regulations require that animals are raised in living conditions that suit their natural behaviors (like the ability to graze on grass pastures), fed 100 percent organic feed, allowed to forage and not administered antibiotics or hormones.
 It’s important to note that studies have shown there doesn’t seem to be much difference, as it relates to health, between organic or conventional meats.

-Antibiotics are used by farmers to prevent healthy animals from becoming ill and to treat sick animals.
+Antibiotic free: Antibiotics are used by farmers to prevent healthy animals from becoming ill and to treat sick animals.
 Antibiotics are also used to help livestock grow faster.
 Basically, farmers use antibiotics to treat, control and prevent animal diseases, which in turn can help increase productivity.
 If a turkey or chicken is labeled “antibiotic free” or with phrases like “no antibiotics ever” and “never given antibiotics,” this mean no antibiotics were used in the animal’s lifetime.

-According to USDA, the official definition of “natural” is a product that contains no artificial ingredient or added color and is only minimally processed.
+All natural: According to USDA, the official definition of “natural” is a product that contains no artificial ingredient or added color and is only minimally processed.
 Unlike organically labeled meats, there is no governing body for meat products labeled “natural.”

 Brine is a solution made by mixing water and salt.
 Brining, a popular poultry preparation technique, helps keep turkey and chicken moist and flavorful.
 A simple chemical interaction is what makes this process work.
 When you place a turkey in a solution of sodium chloride (salt) and H2O (water), the chemical processes of diffusion and osmosis take place.
 This means that both the salt and the water move from an area of greater concentration (the brine) to an area of lesser concentration (the meat).